KhadijahAgboola/KhadijahAgboola/README.md

 - 👀 I’m interested in Data Analysis, Data Science and Machine learning
 - 🌱 I’m currently learning Machime learning and Artificial Intelligence
 - 💞️ I’m looking to collaborate on project on machine learning algorithms
-- 📫 Tou can reach me on linkedIn- Khadijah Agboola
+- 📫 You can reach me on linkedIn- Khadijah Agboola

 <!---
 KhadijahAgboola/KhadijahAgboola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.